There are a some additional steps and things to consider when applying to Cambridge. This page is to give you an idea of what you need to do.

 By mid-February - entry for STEP exams

-Early May - acceptance of offers
+Early May - acceptance of offers on UCAS

-- All offers made must be accepted (as firm or insurance offers) or rejected through UCAS.
+- All offers must be accepted (as firm or insurance offers) or rejected through UCAS.
 Check the UCAS website for the exact deadline for this.

 Before mid-August - some examination result become available

 - Grades for many examination systems become available before UK A-level results are published.
 If you receive your results before mid-August, and have met your offer, then your place will be confirmed.

 - If you have narrowly missed your offer, then we will probably decide to wait until A-level results are published in mid-August, so we can compare your performance fairly against the entire field of our offer-holders.

 - Once A Level and STEP results have been published, places are guaranteed for all conditional offer candidates who achieve the grade requirements set - your application status will be .changed on UCAS, and you need simply await information from us about accommodation and starting here as a student

 - Some applicants who narrowly miss achieving their offers may nevertheless have their places confirmed, or be placed in the summer Intercollegiate Pool which takes place the day after A-level results are published.
 If you have taken A-levels, please contact us as soon as you can on results day with details of your module marks.
 All decisions will be finalised by Friday evening.

 - We aim also to admit some students via the adjustment process.
 This is only open to previous applicants who meet certain specific criteria - and all of these candidates will have been informed of their eligibility in the spring.
 If you are eligible, and you achieve the University's typical conditional offer in your subjects, we strongly recommend you participate in this process.
 For more details see this link.